 About CIL @ SF

-Each January the CIL takes a small group of students to tour companies in San Francisco and Silicon Valley.
-This high-tech adventure provides students the opportunity to meet with entrepreneurial alumni who live and work in the region, to learn about their work and their workplaces, and engage with start-up, Venture Capital, and tech communities.
-Students travel for five days between Silicon Valley and San Francisco with Swarthmore staff and enjoy some fun sights along the way.
+Since 2015, the CIL has organized CIL@ SF, a trip for approximately 10 students to meet Swarthmore alums and tour tech related companies in the San Francisco and Silicon Valley areas.
+Students have had the opportunity to meet with entrepreneurial alumni who live and work in the region, to learn about their work and their workplaces, and engage with start-up, venture capital, and tech communities.
+In January 2018, CIL@ SF visited parents, alumni, and colleagues at Google HQ, Ancestry.com, Title Nine, DFJ Ventures, Stitch Fix, OpenTable, and Stanford University’s d.school.

 Who: 10 Swarthmore students